qld-gov-au/dm-global-search/README.md

 - The build files are generated using in the dist folder of the 'dm-global-search' repo

-- The 'dm-global-search' repo is connected via GitBridge (Disaster Search) #366180 to retrieve changes on Squiz Matrix
+- The 'dm-global-search' repo is connected via GitBridge (Disaster site search) #366327 to retrieve changes on Squiz Matrix

 ### Tech in use